ragingburger1243/WordMemoryCheat/README.md

-# AimTrainerCheat
+# WordMemoryCheat
-A Python script that cheats the Human Benchmark word memory test by reading the number from the page and typing it back automatically using Selenium.
+A Python script that cheats the Human Benchmark word memory test by reading the words and checking if it has seen them or not and sending that to the website

 ## Setup
 ```